Jürgen Habermas

-Jürgen Habermas (/ˈhɑːbərmæs/ HAH-bər-mass, /-mɑːs/ -mahss; /de/; born 18 June 1929) is a German philosopher and social theorist in the tradition of critical theory and pragmatism.
-His work addresses communicative rationality and the public sphere.
+Jürgen Habermas (Note: /ˈhɑːbərmɑːs/ HAH-bər-mahss, /UKalso-mæs/ -mass; /de/) (18 June 1929 – 14 March 2026) was a German philosopher and social theorist in the tradition of critical theory and pragmatism.
+His work addressed communicative rationality and the public sphere.
+He held professorships at Heidelberg University and Goethe University Frankfurt and directed the Max Planck Institute in Starnberg.

-Associated with the Frankfurt School, Habermas's work focused on the foundations of epistemology and social theory, the analysis of advanced capitalism and democracy, the rule of law in a critical social-evolutionary context, albeit within the confines of the natural law tradition, and contemporary politics, particularly German politics.
+Associated with the Frankfurt School, Habermas's work focused on the foundations of epistemology and social theory, the analysis of advanced capitalism and democracy, the rule of law in a critical social-evolutionary context, and contemporary politics, particularly German politics.
+His major works include The Structural Transformation of the Public Sphere (1962), a social history of the emergence and decline of bourgeois public discourse, and The Theory of Communicative Action (1981), which advanced a theory of rationality grounded in interpersonal linguistic communication rather than in instrumental or strategic reason.

+He developed the concept of discourse ethics and argued that the Enlightenment remained an "unfinished project" requiring correction rather than abandonment.
 Habermas's theoretical system is devoted to revealing the possibility of reason, emancipation, and rational-critical communication latent in modern institutions and in the human capacity to deliberate and pursue rational interests.
-Habermas is known for his work on the phenomenon of modernity, particularly with respect to the discussions of rationalization originally set forth by Max Weber.
-He has been influenced by American pragmatism, action theory, and poststructuralism.
+Habermas was known for his work on the phenomenon of modernity, particularly with respect to the discussions of rationalization originally set forth by Max Weber.
+He was influenced by American pragmatism, action theory, and poststructuralism.

-Biography
+As a public intellectual, Habermas intervened prominently in the West German Historikerstreit of 1986, accusing conservative historians of relativizing the Holocaust, and advocated for deeper European political integration.
+In his later work, he engaged with the public role of religion in secular societies, including in a widely discussed 2004 dialogue with Cardinal Joseph Ratzinger (later Pope Benedict XVI).

+Life and career

+Early life

-Habermas was born in Düsseldorf, Rhine Province, in 1929.
-He was born with a cleft palate and had corrective surgery twice during childhood.
-Habermas argues that his speech disability made him think differently about the importance of deep dependence and of communication.
-He grew up in Gummersbach.
+Habermas was born in Düsseldorf, Rhine Province, on 18 June 1929.
+He was born with a cleft palate and had corrective surgery twice in childhood.
+Habermas later argued that his speech disability made him think differently about the importance of deep dependence and of communication.
+Until his graduation from grammar school, he grew up in a staunchly Protestant environment in Gummersbach (near Cologne), where his grandfather Friedrich Habermas had been the director of the local seminary.
+His father, Ernst Habermas, who was executive director of the Cologne Chamber of Industry and Commerce, joined the Nazi Party in 1933 and advised it from 1939.

+A teenager during World War II, Habermas joined the Deutsches Jungvolk, a junior section of the Hitler Youth, at his father's instigation, and rose to the rank of Jungvolkführer (leader), which allowed him to remain in this formation beyond the age of 14.
+He organised first aid training as part of medical corps service.
+From August 1944, his detachment operated anti-aircraft guns against the Allied advances on the Siegfried Line.
+He narrowly avoided being drafted into the Wehrmacht at a closing stage of the war, shortly before the arrival of American troops near his home.